Motor Trend’s take on AMC’s decline shows limitations of auto punditry

 Also see ‘Would AMC have done better if George Romney had stayed longer?

-The irony is that Abernethy had spent arguably too much money to reorient American Motors away from Romney’s playbook of a narrow line of economy cars that emphasized practical improvements rather than frequent restylings.
+The irony is that Abernethy had spent a lot of money shifting American Motors away from Romney’s playbook of a narrow line of economy cars that emphasized practical improvements rather than frequent restylings.

 1966 Rambler Classic Rebel